 Please consider carefully the particular combination of subjects you propose to study, mindful of potential future career choices.
+A minimum of 5 GCSE grades C or above in standard subjects is required.

 Our provision for next year includes AS, A Level, the Welsh Baccalaureate and vocational courses.
 All the courses on offer are made up of units of study which are broadly the same size and which will be assessed in a similar way.
 An Advanced Subsidiary (AS) course, represents 40% of an Advanced Level course of study.